 John Gaffney is a political commentator and author, and currently Professor of Politics at Aston University.
 Specialising in UK and French politics and the discourse of leadership, he regularly contributes to TV and print media.
 In July 2012, he was awarded £77,000 by the Leverhulme Trust for a two year study of UK political leadership.
 His latest book, France in the Hollande Presidency: The Unhappy Republic (Palgrave, 2015), is out now.
 His 2012 book, Political Leadership in France: From Charles de Gaulle to Nicolas Sarkozy (Palgrave), is out in paperback.

-He is the author of three other monographs on UK and French Politics.
+He is the author of four other monographs on UK and French Politics.
 He has written fifty journal articles and chapters, and has edited a dozen books, his two most recent being Stardom in Postwar France (Berghahn, 2011), with Diana Holmes; and The Presidents of the French Fifth Republic (Palgrave, 2013), with David Bell.